piscis/sd-smarttemp/README.md

 #### Example monitor a MegaRaid-Array

-The following section descripts how to monitor a mega raid array with smartctl and SmartTemp.
+The following section describes how to monitor a mega raid array with smartctl and SmartTemp.

 1. Extract you're mega raid drive ids with megacli (have to install this)
 ```